Skip to content

 Shotgun range: a different geometry

 A shotgun fires a charge of pellets contained in a plastic or fibre wad.
-Because the pellets leave the muzzle as a tight cluster and spread with distance, the geometry of the entry wound itself tells you the range.
-NTA tests this as a separate four-band frame.
+Because the pellets leave the muzzle as a tight cluster and spread with distance, the geometry of the entry wound itself indicates the range, assessed across four bands.

 Test firing with the same shotgun, shell, shot size and choke against the same target material is essential because the spread depends on every one of those variables.